CryptoStein-PLEARN/LUMOS-HACKATHON/README.md

 ## :star2: About the Project

-After conducting a thorough research, we found that youth lack the basic skills and knowledge to make financial decisions which means that there is a great need to promote financial capability among the young.
-Introducing financial literacy in a fun and a more engaging way through PLEARN could help youth minimise the costs incurred in managing their financial products, improve their financial safety net in the event of emergencies, and strengthen their financial security.
-The gap that exists between the amount of financial responsibility given to the young and their demonstrated ability to manage financial decisions and take advantage of financial opportunities, is rapidly widening.
-Unless significant action is taken to alter this and enable youth to make savvy financial decisions, financial illiteracy will remain an obstacle to youth’ financial security.
-We know that most people think trying to earn more money is the trick to attaining financial freedom, while the real trick is to know how to make your money work for you.
-The rich know it is not how much you make but what you do with what you make.
-PLEARN It is the only virtual board game for teaching financial literacy that is blockchain-based and allows players to play in order to learn how to manage their finances through investing, trading in the stock & crypto markets and buying real estate.
+Extensive research highlights a pressing need to enhance financial literacy among young individuals.
+PLEARN, our blockchain-based virtual board game, addresses this gap by delivering financial education in an engaging manner.
+Our aim is to equip the youth with essential financial skills, reducing costs related to financial management, enhancing financial safety nets, and ensuring financial security.
+A growing divide exists between the financial responsibilities placed on young individuals and their ability to make informed financial decisions.
+PLEARN acts as a bridge to close this gap and empower the youth to make wise financial choices, understanding that the key to financial freedom lies in making your money work for you, not just earning more.
+Through PLEARN, players gain hands-on experience in managing finances by investing, trading, and real estate transactions.